-The HFR system from LaMMA Consortium (described in Lorente et al., 2021b) covers part of the Ligurian Sea and the Tuscany Archipelago, which is a shallow area separating the Ligurian and Tyrrhenian basins, bordering eastward the Corsica Channel, with complex topography and coastal morphology, also due to the presence of several islands (Elba, Capraia, Montecristo, Gorgona).
+Sea and the Tuscany Archipelago, which is a shallow area separating the Ligurian and Tyrrhenian basins, bordering the Corsica Channel eastward, with complex topography and coastal morphology, also due to the presence of several islands (Elba, Capraia, Montecristo, Gorgona).
 Sea dynamics are strongly influenced by seasonality and characterized by the presence of the Tyrrhenian boundary current and its bifurcation, the Eastern Corsica Current (Astraldi and Gasparini, 1992; Millot, 1999; Vignudelli et al., 2000).
-Through drifters, in-situ data, and a numerical model, Poulain et al. (2020) studied the area in the summer season.
-They found prevailing southward current flowing next to the Italian coast, then turning westward and northward encountering Elba island.
-A further eastward motion led to the formation of anticyclone centered on Capraia island, which exhibited variations correlated to wind forcing.
-The presence of an anticyclone north of Corsica Channel, in summer and autumn seasons was previously documented by Ciuffardi et al. (2016) by means of in-situ profiles and altimetric data.
-Furthermore, they argued that the characteristics of the anticyclone (position and size) may affect the general circulation, by isolating the Tyrrhenian and Ligurian basin, mostly in summer.
-These hydrodynamics features can influence the concentration of floating marine litter, which was shown to be particularly high in certain periods of the year (Fossi et al 2017).
+Through drifters, in situ data and a numerical model, Poulain et al. (2020) studied the area in the summer season.
+They found prevailing southward current flowing next to the Italian coast, then turning westward and northward, encountering Elba island.
+A further eastward motion led to the formation of an anticyclone centered on Capraia island, which exhibited variations correlated with wind forcing.
+The presence of an anticyclone north of the Corsica Channel in summer and autumn seasons was previously documented by Ciuffardi et al. (2016) by means of in situ profiles and altimetric data.
+Furthermore, they argued that the characteristics of the anticyclone (position and size) may affect the general circulation by isolating the Tyrrhenian and Ligurian basins, mostly in summer.
+These hydrodynamics features can influence the concentration of floating marine litter, which was shown to be particularly high in certain periods of the year (Fossi et al., 2017).